Laplace measure transitions and ghosts for meromorphic functions

 \end{corollary}

 \begin{proof}

 Proceeding as in the proof of Theorem \ref{thm:hol}, the estimates \eqref{eq:quotientbound} and \eqref{eq:edgebound} remain valid since none of the half-strips contain any poles by Remark \ref{def:containnopoles}.
 Therefore the same contour argument applies with the only modification that the poles \( s=ip_n \) now lie inside the contour.
+By the residue theorem,